Dr Paul Copeland, BA (Manchester), MA RES (Manchester) PhD (Manchester), PGcap (QMUL)

 P. Copeland and M. Daly (2012) ‘Varieties of Poverty Reduction: Inserting the Poverty and Social Exclusion Target into Europe 2020’, Journal of European Social Policy 22 (3): 273-287.

 P. Copeland and M. Daly (2015) ‘Social Europe: From ‘add-on’ to ‘dependence-on’ economic integration in A. Crespy and G. Menz (eds.)
-The Elusive Pursuit of Social Europe and the Eurocrisis (Basingstoke: Palgrave Macmillan) (In Press)
+The Elusive Pursuit of Social Europe and the Eurocrisis (Basingstoke: Palgrave Macmillan).

 P. Copeland and B. ter Haar (2015) ‘The Coordinated Governance of EU Social Security Policy’ in F. Penning and G. Vonk (eds.)
-The Handbook of European Employment Law (Cheltenham: Edward Elgar) (In Press).
+The Handbook of European Employment Law (Cheltenham: Edward Elgar).
+Co-author.

 P. Copeland (2013) ‘The Future of European Social Policy’ in Perspectives on Politics 11 (3): 969-971.

-B. ter Haar and P. Copeland (2011) ‘A Waterfall of Softness: EU Youth Policy’ Research Memorandum Hervorming Sociale Zekerheid 2011.02, Universiteit Leiden.
+P. Copeland and B. ter.
+Haar (2011) ‘A Waterfall of Softness: EU Youth Policy’ Research Memorandum Hervorming Sociale Zekerheid 2011.02, University of Leiden.

 P. Copeland (2009) ‘IPE and European Integration: Applying Karl Polanyi’s The Great Transformation’ No. 39.
 IPEG Working Papers in Global Political Economy.